MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions-admin-center.md

 :::image type="content" source="media/app-perm-admin-center-org-wide-accepted.png" alt-text="Screenshot of message displayed when consent granted":::

-> [!NOTE]
-> If users in your organization are allowed to grant consent and if one or more users granted consent to a particular app, you'll only see the message to let you know that consent was granted and the Azure Active Directory link.
+If users in your organization are allowed to grant consent and if one or more users granted consent to a particular app, you'll only see the message to let you know that consent was granted and the Azure Active Directory link.

 ## View resource-specific consent permissions of an app

 RSC permissions let team owners grant consent for an app to access and modify a team's data.
 RSC permissions are granular, Teams-specific permissions that define what an app can do in a specific team.
 Examples of RSC permissions include the ability to create and delete channels, get the settings for a team, and create and remove channel tabs.
 RSC permissions are defined in the app manifest and not in Azure AD.

 You grant consent to RSC permissions when you add the app to a team.
 To learn more, see [Resource-specific consent (RSC)](https://docs.microsoft.com/microsoftteams/platform/graph-api/rsc/resource-specific-consent) and [Resource-specific consent in Teams](resource-specific-consent.md).

+Global admins and Teams service admin can view RSC permissions.
 To view RSC permissions for an app, follow these steps:

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
 2. Search for the app you want, click the app name to go to the app details page, and then select the **Permissions** tab.